A leading light

 - This is achieved by aligning environmental standards, tools and comparable performance data, enabling customers to benchmark environmental performance and integrate environmental performance indicators in their procurement decisions.

-- Maersk Line has long been among the leaders of the shipping industry on environmental performance, with a 10% advantage over the global industry average on CO2 emissions.
-In 10 out of 19 trades, Maersk Line is a top-3 performer, and its performance is better than average on almost all major trades.
-In total, Maersk Line has reduced its CO2 emissions by more than 42% since 2007.
+- Maersk has long been among the leaders of the shipping industry on environmental performance, with a 10% advantage over the global industry average on CO2 emissions.
+In 10 out of 19 trades, Maersk is a top-3 performer, and its performance is better than average on almost all major trades.
+In total, Maersk has reduced its CO2 emissions by more than 42% since 2007.